ludyna/lu_brain/README.md

 # Lu_Brain

-Lu_Brain is a next-generation [AI2 technology](https://ai2tech.org) _pattern database_ open-source C library.
+Lu_Brain is a next-generation AI _pattern database_ open-source C library.

 ⚠ ___More info soon.
 This project is a work in progress at this moment.___ ⚠

 ## Why Lu_Brain?

-Lu_Brain is an AI2 technology.

 #### Dynamicity